johnbrussell/survivor-league-simulator/README.md

 Each `Team` is assigned an elo rating during instantiation.
 Each `Game` has a `home_team` and an `away_team`, each of type `Team`, and can use the elo ratings of each `Team` to determine the relative odds of victory.

+# simulate.py

+I have included a script called `simulate.py` at the top level of this repository that uses Monte Carlo simulation to assess the relative odds of winning in one of these simulated survivor leagues using the strategies provided.

 # Future development

 This simulator is very much a v1.
 Ideas I have for future development, as of 12 November 2019, include: